LET US REASSURE YOU

 Sam graduated with a BSc in Dental Sciences in 2008.
 She realised that she didn’t want to pursue a career in dentistry and so started working here at Aston.
 Fortunately for us, she hasn’t looked back since.

 She first started working at Aston University in 2009 for the Enabling Team as a Student Support Worker.
-Within a few months, she started working on Reception in the Advice & Representation Centre at Aston Students’ Union.
+Within a few months, she started working on Reception for the Students' Union Advice Centre.
 As part of her role, she liaised with local accommodation providers to maintain a database of landlords for students and also helped students with all sorts of issues including academic, money and housing issues.

 She is now responsible for coordinating Aston Student Homes and is excited to be able to focus solely on this project alongside Gill Clark.
 Sam works hard to foster good relations with local landlords, agents and hall providers as well as supporting students with house hunting and a whole range of housing problems.
 Sam thoroughly enjoys supporting students throughout their accommodation journey so that they can have the best accommodation experience possible whilst studying here at Aston.
 Sam loves organising events such as Accommodation Fairs and Find a Flatmate.